 Miss your student loan payment....
 The late payment will be included in your credit report and reflected in your credit score.
 You’ll be charged a late fee and your interest rate could go up.

 Whenever you miss a payment, you can count on being charged a late fee.
 When your next bill is due, you'll have to make two months of payments plus the late fee.
-Because of that catching up can be difficult.
+Because of that catching up can be difficult and it's more difficult the higher your monthly payments are.
+For that reason, mortgage and auto loan payments are often the most difficult to get caught up on.

 Try to avoid skipping payments altogether by planning ahead and living within your means.